 If you want to bring in additional API services and mix things up a bit, Programmable Web also has a great API dashboard to guide you.
-Each sector will also have its own lists of specific API.
-If you're just starting out then maybe keep it simple, start with one type of API, and progressively add more layers as you get more confident.
+Each sector will also have its own lists of specific APIs.
+If you're just starting out then maybe keep it simple, start with one type of API, and progressively add more layers as you become more confident.

 Okay, so this is where the real work begins.
-We can't teach you how to program here, sorry, but we'll point you again to the beginners guide to data mashups.
-Or check out our blog post about building a website on the DigitalNZ API.
+We can't teach you how to program here, sorry, but we'll point you to our blog post about building a website on the DigitalNZ API.

 Contact us to let us know what you've been working on... we'd love to tell everyone!